mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

-= 1.9.1 =
-* Fixed: Activities multiple dates and one time selector

 = 1.9.0 =
-* Fixed: - Login and review Renting reservation process
+* Fixed: - Login and review Renting reservation process + activities multiple dates and one time

 = 1.8.5 =
 * Fixed: Renting - Selector with pickup places and not pickup time